askmeegs/build-a-platform-with-krm/5-hosted-resources/partC-existing-resources.md

 ## Cleaning up

-If you want to keep your project but delete all the resources deployed by this demo, run the following script from the root of the `intro-to-krm/` repo:
+If you want to keep your project but delete all the resources deployed by this demo, run the following script **from the root of this repository**.

 ```
 ./cleanup.sh